(Editor's Note: Updated in 2026 to include the latest burn test safety guides, 6A grade standards, and tips for buying authentic silk products.)

 Is Mulberry Silk Real Silk?

-A common question we receive is, "Is mulberry silk real silk?"
-The answer is yes.
-In fact, Mulberry silk is considered the highest quality "real silk" available.
-Unlike "wild silk" (such as Tussah) or synthetic imitations (like polyester satin), Mulberry silk is cultivated from silkworms raised in captivity that feed exclusively on mulberry leaves.
-This results in a fiber that is smoother, stronger, and more uniformly colored than any other variety.
+Unlike "wild silk" (such as Tussah) or synthetic imitations (like polyester satin), Mulberry silk is cultivated from domesticated silkworms (Bombyx mori) that feed exclusively on the leaves of the mulberry tree.
+This strict, ancient diet results in a continuous fiber that is smoother, stronger, and more uniformly colored than any other variety.

 Mulberry Silk vs. Regular Silk vs. Synthetic: What's the Difference?